 Let’s take a moment to be honest with ourselves.
 Cats do not necessarily love cat collars.
 In fact, some cats positively despise cat collars.
 They’ve never asked to wear one, and they often run away when you try to put one on.
 If you have a cat that has a particular disliking for them, they might try to physically fight any attempt to get one around their neck!
 As adorable as they might look wearing a miniature bow tie, we’re pretty sure that if cats would talk, their response to being offered a cat collar would be ‘no, thanks’.
 But that’s not why we make them wear them.
 The cuteness is just a bonus!

 Normally when we do these articles, we go straight into the range of products available, and the benefits of them.
 We will do that, but first, let’s look at the reasons why we buy cat collars at all.
 There are people who say they’re unnecessary, especially for house cats.
+The people of New Zealand in particular don’t feel they’re necessary, as they confirmed to this research study in 2016.
 Are they right?

 Why Wear Cat Collars At All?